Luel-Hagos/Tigrigna_Document_To_Json/README.md

 re
 ~~~

- * To check if they are installed on your system, open CMD the write python and then write the following on the command line.
+ * To check if they are installed on your system, open CMD then write python and then write the following on the command line.
  ~~~

  import docx2txt